webhintio/hint/packages/hint/docs/user-guide/concepts/formatters.md

 and `How to solve it` will not work.

-If you want to implement your own `formatter`, visit the [contributor guide][contributor guide]
+If you want to implement your own `formatter`, visit the [contributor guide][contributor guide].

 <!-- Link labels: -->

-[contributor guide]: ../../../contributor-guide/formatters/
+[contributor guide]: ../../contributor-guide/how-to/formatter.md
 [formatter-json]: https://npmjs.com/package/@hint/formatter-json
 [formatter-stylish]: https://npmjs.com/package/@hint/formatter-stylish
 [formatter-codeframe]: https://npmjs.com/package/@hint/formatter-codeframe